Na-diia/Na-diia/README.md

 # About me :
 <p align="left">
-- 🥇 I'm a passionate, creative 🎨 and perceptive 🔭 developer with a hands-on approach to problem solving and an insatiable thirst for knowledge 📚.
-I am fascinated by anything and everything that can be classified as technology 💻.
+- 🥇 I'm a passionate, creative and perceptive developer with a hands-on approach to problem solving and an insatiable thirst for knowledge.
+I am fascinated by anything and everything that can be classified as technology.
   <br>
 - 🌱 I’m currently learning Vue.js.
   <br>